Fanfare of Adolescence: Mr. Doctor (Idol Group)

+Other characters

 Production and release

 The anime project was revealed on August 28, 2021, during the "BS Eleven Keiba Chūkei" program in Japan, which was teased a week prior.
 The series is produced by Lay-duce and Aniplex and directed by Makoto Katō, with Team Fanfare writing the series' scripts, Naohiro Fukushima serving as the main writer, Hiro Kanzaki designing the characters, and Hiroyuki Sawano composing the music.
 It aired from April 2 to June 25, 2022, on Tokyo MX, BS11, GTV, GYT, MBS, and AT-X. The opening theme song is "Move The Soul" by JO1, while the ending theme song is "Outsiders" by SawanoHiroyuki[nZk] with JO1 members Junki Kono and Sho Yonashiro.
 The series will have 13 episodes.
-Crunchyroll has licensed the series outside of Asia.
+Crunchyroll streamed the series outside of Asia.
 Plus Media Networks Asia licensed the series in Southeast Asia and will release it on Aniplus Asia.

 Episode list

 Music

 The series' soundtrack was composed by Hiroyuki Sawano, and released on June 8, 2022 via Aniplex.
 The soundtrack also features several vocal tracks featuring performances by Benjamin, mpi and Misaki Umase.